-Nina Lipkowitz was born and spent most of her adult life in New York City, where she received a degree in art history.
-She later studied almost everything offered at the Art Students League.
+Nina Lipkowitz was born and spent most of her adult life in New York City, where she earned a degree in art history and later studied almost everything offered at the Art Students League.

-Fueled by her endless curiosity and deep belief in the power of spirit Nina has been a sculptor, a potter, a painter, a guide and educator at the American Museum of Natural History and a yoga teacher.
+Fueled by her endless curiosity and deep belief in the power of spirit Nina has been a sculptor, a potter, a painter, an educator-guide at the American Museum of Natural History and a yoga teacher.
 Today, living in Great Barrington, MA, in the magical Berkshires, she has found the freedom to explore her many voices.

-Nina and her husband, photographer and master printer John Lipkowitz are founding members of the artist-owned 510 Warren Street Gallery in Hudson, NY a member of the Guild of Berkshire Artists, and a lifetime member of the Art Students League of New York.
-She has shown her work in both group and one-woman shows throughout the United States.
-Her work can be found in private collections throughout North America and Europe.
+Nina and her husband, photographer and master printer John Lipkowitz are founding members of the artist-owned 510 Warren Street Gallery in Hudson, NY.
+She is a member of the Guild of Berkshire Artists, and a lifetime member of the Art Students League of New York.
+Her work has been exhibited in both group and one-woman shows throughout the United States and can be found in private collections in North America and Europe.
 Please contact the artist at firstname.lastname@example.org for information on purchasing and exhibiting her work.